Koha-Community/kohadocs/source/circulation.rst

 Holds queue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This report will show you all of the holds at your library.
+This report will show you all holds waiting to be pulled off the shelf at your library.

 |image577|